 It was invented by Julian Miller in 1999 and was developed from a representation of electronic circuits devised by Julian Miller and Peter Thomson developed a few years earlier.

 CGP represents computational structures (mathematical equations, circuits, computer programs etc) as a string of integers.
 These integers, known as genes determine the functions of nodes in the graph, the connections between nodes, the connections to inputs and the locations in the graph where outputs are taken from.

-Using a graph representation is very flexible as many computational structures can be represented as a graph.
+Using a graph representation is very flexible as many computational structures can be represented as graphs.
 A good example of this is artificial neural networks (ANNs).
 These can be easily encoded in CGP.
-Recent published results of Khan and Miller and turner and Miller(see the publications linked from this site) show that using CGP to encode and evolve ANNs (CGPANNs) is highly efficient and competitive with other methods of evolving ANNs.
+Recent published results of Khan and Miller and Turner and Miller(see the publications linked from this site) show that using CGP to encode and evolve ANNs (CGPANNs) is highly efficient and very competitive with other methods of evolving ANNs.
 Here is a ten-slide introduction to CGP.

 What can CGP be used for?

 Machine Learning, Neural Networks, Artificial Intelligence, Data Mining, Financial prediction, Function optimization, Classification, Electronic circuit design, medical diagnostics, evolutionary art and music,..., the list is endless.

 CGP typically finds good solutions very efficiently in few evaluations.
 Although it uses many generations, it also uses extremely small populations, typically 5, where one is